IslandViewPTA/islandview-pta-site/content/news/2020-1-newsletter.md

 Important dates and details:

-* Thursday 1/9: 3:35-4:35 Auditions for K-5th, 4:35-5:35 Auditions continue for 3rd-5th
+* **Thursday 1/9: 3:35-4:35 Auditions for K-5th, 4:35-5:35 Auditions continue for 3rd-5th**
-* Thursday 1/9: 4:20-4:35 Parent Meeting for K-2nd
+* Thursday 1/9: 4:20-4:35 **Parent Meeting for K-2nd**
-* Thursday 1/9: 5:20-5:35 Parent Meeting for 3rd-5th
+* Thursday 1/9: 5:20-5:35 **Parent Meeting for 3rd-5th**
 * Auditions are for children in the program and Class ACT staff, not intended for parent viewing.
 * If you have a child in the K-2 group and 3rd-5th group, please plan to pick your younger child up when s/he is dismissed.
 There is no child care provided after actors are finished with their scheduled time.
-* Rehearsal dates are as follows:
+* **Rehearsal dates**:
+  * Friday Jan 10, Mon Jan 13-Thur Jan 16, Tue Jan 21.
+  * Dress rehearsals (all cast members): Wed Jan 22 and Thur Jan 23.
-  *
+* **Performance dates**:
+  * Friday Jan 24 at 10:30 a.m. and 7 p.m., Sat Jan 25 at 2 p.m.
-* While your child needs to keep all noted dates available for rehearsal at this point, they will not be called everyday.
-They will be called for rehearsal only on the dates their assigned group meets.
-You will know your child’s assigned group after auditions on the evening of Jan 9.
+* **While your child needs to keep all noted dates available for rehearsal at this point, they will not be called everyday.
+They will be called for rehearsal only on the dates their assigned group meets.** You will know your child’s assigned group after auditions on the evening of Jan 9.
-* We need LOTS of volunteers to make this program run smoothly, so sign-up to help make this another amazing experience for our students!!!
+* **We need LOTS of volunteers to make this program run smoothly, so look for the Sign-Up Genius email on Thur Jan 9th** to help make this another amazing experience for our students!!!